 Parents versus teachers

-Overall, there was abundant evidence supporting metric invariance in all symptom criteria.
+Overall, there was abundant evidence supporting metric invariance in all symptom criteria (please see Table 3).
 All exceptions were reported in Vitoratou & Garcia-Rosales et al. (2019) [10], the only study of ADHD cases with their siblings in this category.

 a.
 In one comparison, the loadings for careless, loses, forgetful, runs/climbs, quiet and blurts were higher for parents than teachers.
 In contrast, attention, wait, and interrupts had higher loadings for teachers than for parents in one comparison.